colischeng/Shopify-Frontend-Developer-Intern-Summer-2022/README.md

 <br />

-A web application using ReactJS and Material-UI that displays Mars Rover Photos from the NASA API.
+A web application using ReactJS, React-Redux, and Material-UI that displays Mars Rover Photos from the NASA API.
 The application supports "liking" and "unliking" photographs with the following additional functionalities:

 <br />